FedML-AI/doc.fedml.ai/docs/launch/share-and-earn.md

 All you have to do is sit back, relax and get paid (💵) by FedML, Inc.
 :::

-You can also monitor your earnings on the `Share & Earn / Earnings` page:
+You can also monitor your earnings on the `Supplier / Revenue Statistics` page:

 ![Earnings](static/image/earnings.png)